The New Tax Bill – What Does It Mean for Homeowners?

 THE DEDUCTION FOR MORTGAGE INTEREST ON A SECOND HOME

 THE CHANGE: The interest deduction on loans for a second home will still be allowed.
-However, homeowners can only deduct the first $750,000 of interest on the combined value of loans on their first and second homes.
+However, homeowners can only deduct the first $750,000 of interest on the combined value of loans on their first and second homes, but only for new homes.

-THE IMPACT: Owners of multiple properties will feel this one.
+THE IMPACT: New buyers of multiple properties will feel this one.
 The bad news is there is likely to be a large impact on housing markets in resort or second home areas, as it will certainly be more expensive to own more than one property.
 While we are not a second home market, we have many clients buying properties in our area to be near their kids and grandkids.
 Similarly, many service members who take advantage of their housing allowance and low downpayment opportunities with VA loans to keep their homes in other areas while buying a home when they are stationed here in the DC area.
 The impact of this change remains to be seen.
+This will not affect existing mortgages, only new loans.

 THE “SALT” DEDUCTION FOR STATE & LOCAL PROPERTY TAX